-Dog and Cat Spaying and Neutering in Staten Island: Enhanced Quality of Life
+Dog and Cat Spay and Neuter in Staten Island, NY: Enhanced Quality of Life

 If you’re bringing in a new puppy or kitten for their first checkup, anticipate a discussion with your veterinarian about spaying and neutering.
 Dog and cat spay and neuter surgeries are highly commonplace, and they go a long way towards counteracting the overpopulation of strays.
 However, dog and cat spay and neuter in Staten Island, NY also has many health and behavior benefits for pets, and helps families to live in more comfortable harmony with their four-legged companions.
 We’re dedicated to making and keeping pets well here in Staten Island, and we believe that having your dog or cat spayed or neutered can extend their lifespan and greatly improve their quality of life.
 Get started by calling us at (718) 987-7777.

 Why Dogs and Cats Should Be Spayed and Neutered

 At Dongan Hills Veterinary Practice, we recommend having your dog or cat spayed or neutered at about 6 months of age.
 For some larger breeds, we may suggest waiting until they’re 7-8 months of age.
 Aside from preventing unwanted pregnancies, dog and cat spay and neuter surgeries can also reduce or eliminate the following:

 - Going into heat

 - The urge to roam

 Caring for Your Spayed or Neutered Dog or Cat in Staten Island